Breaking down the most popular Dave Ramsey Money Tips

 10. Get a side hustle to increase your monthly income

-Increasing your monthly income is the go-to way to improve your financial situation but how do you do it?
+Increasing your monthly income is the way to improve your financial situation but how do you do it?

 The best side hustles are ones you can do from home without much effort and with a flexible schedule.
 That is why I recommend survey taking to beginners or starting a blog for people who want something more long-term.

-You can also look for remote work on a website like Flex Jobs that give you relevant and good remote job options.
+You can also look for remote work on a website like Flex Jobs that gives you relevant and good remote job options.

-11. Dave Ramsey tips for buying a car: Do not buy new cars
+11. Dave Ramsey tips for buying a car

 New cars depreciate in value.
 Bad investment.